andrewpbray/141-course-materials/labs/11-poisson-regression.md

 ### Exploratory Data Analysis

-Let’s start with an investigation of `theses`, the data data that you collected at the beginning of the semester.
+Let’s start with an investigation of `theses`, the data that you collected at the beginning of the semester.

 2. Create three visualizations that help you learn about the phenomenon